shaankhurshid/acceleration_phewas/README.md

 # overview
+- scripts arranged into groups based on functionality
+  - phecodes: scripts to generate phecode/outcome tables for association testing
-- scripts arranged into groups based on functionality -- analysis/plotting: scripts to process and visualize association tests -- analysis/analysis: scripts to perform PheWAS analysis (relies on pre-built UK Biobank disease tables, see 'phecodes') -- phecodes: scripts to generate phecode tables for association testing
+  - seed_files: scripts to generate exposure tables for association testing
+  - analysis/analysis: scripts to perform PheWAS analysis (relies on pre-built UK Biobank disease tables, see 'phecodes'), designed to run on outputs of 'phecodes' and 'seed_files'
+  - analysis/plotting: scripts to process and visualize association tests
+- 'covar' denotes fully adjusted models